Steamboat Pilot & Today breaking & broken news & commentary

 Editor pens New team, same mission June 7 and If not for journalists...
 April 18

 Remarking on 2018's Q2 staff departures of its publisher and 4 reporters, Pilot and Today editor Schlichtman acknowledged in New team, same mission on the front page, "...smaller daily newspapers often serve as training grounds.
 Journalists work several years at a smaller publication and then move on to larger papers or bigger opportunities."
-Weeks earlier she wrote this commentary: "...news organizations must hold themselves accountable to standards of fairness, objectivity and accuracy to earn and retain the trust of readers.
-Especially in the era of 'fake news,' it's critically important for journalists to be above reproach."
-This is the same woman who urged me to summarize my 2016 critical analysis of newspaper bias in a letter-to-the-editor.
-Not only was my essay ignored, my online log-in privileges were revoked.
-So much for OP-EDS!
-As the paper gets skinnier, its excrement pile deepens.
+Weeks earlier she waxed poetic on journalistic integrity: "...news organizations must hold themselves accountable to standards of fairness, objectivity and accuracy to earn and retain the trust of readers.
+Especially in the era of 'fake news', it's critically important for journalists to be above reproach."

-You Wouldn't Let A Child Do Your Taxes, but perhaps better qualified as web content authors
+You Wouldn't Let A Child Do Your Taxes, but perhaps more stable in local web design

-Reporter Teresa Ristow's exit forecast in the paper's own Help Wanted ads
+Reporter Teresa Ristow's exit telegraphed by paper's own Help Wanted ads

 ).
 She was the paper's Digital Engagement Editor until then, heading its colorful ad campaign to trust its personnel's expertise with your digital solutions

 strategies.
-How about mission-critical issues such as CONTROL
+How about mission-critical issues such as a FAILSAFE override code

 Colorado AVs 5-4 loss reprinted following weekend — 2-1 Victory report MIA